-PESHAWAR(Pakistan): A large number of youngsters including brothers and sisters along with their parents from various parts of Pakistan put their life in risk to find a better life and face different kinds of abuses including sexual assaults before they reach to Europe, Gulf, Canada, and the United States, said, officials.
+PESHAWAR(Pakistan): A large number of youngsters including brothers and sisters along with their parents from various parts of Pakistan put their life at risk to find a better life and face different kinds of abuses including sexual assaults before they reach Europe, the Gulf, Canada, and the United States, said, officials.

 The ordeal comes out of the session conducted with a score of border police, victims, parents, officials, social workers and travel agents in Peshawar.

-The participants in the eight hours long discussion come up with the suggestion that the implementation of the law in true sense and creating jobs and business opportunities within the country could stop parents not to send their teenagers abroad while putting theirs in danger.
+The participants in the eight hours long discussions come up with the suggestion that the implementation of the law in a true sense and the creation of jobs and business opportunities within the country could stop parents not to sending their teenagers abroad while putting theirs in danger.

-Parents say poor families usually send their children especially girl child to find a better life out the country is a risky game but they had no other option rather take risk.
-While border authorities say a number of cases were recorded that children on the way to Europe came under sexual attacks and physical abuses in the long journey to reach to the county of destination.
+Parents say poor families usually send their children, especially girl children to find a better life out of the country is a risky game but they had no other option rather take risks.
+While border authorities say a number of cases were recorded that children on the way to Europe came under sexual attacks and physical abuse in the long journey to reach the county of destination.

-Amir Ahmad, a former border official at Pak-Afghan border, says several agents allegedly taking girls and boys from the age of 10 to 15 years to EU via Afghanistan, Iran and central Asian states arrested the Pak-Afghan border.
-He says last year a man along with a 16-year-old girl was stopped at the border and asked questions from them the officials says they found that the girl was purchased as wife from Chitral(a far-flung hilly district in Pakistan)and was trying to sale her in the Gulf states.
+Amir Ahmad, a former border official at the Pak-Afghan border, says several agents allegedly taking girls and boys from the age of 10 to 15 years to the EU via Afghanistan, Iran and Central Asian states were arrested at the Pak-Afghan border.
+He says last year a man along with a 16-year-old girl was stopped at the border and asked questions from them the officials say they found that the girl was purchased as a wife from Chitral(a far-flung hilly district in Pakistan)and was trying to sell her in the Gulf states.
 He says it was not the single case they went through in the past few years but recovered dozens of immature girls, women, and widows from Pakistan to use them in bars and dancing clubs in the EU.

 “I was told that they were going to Iran via Afghanistan wherefrom they would be going to Turkey and Europe”, she says.
 Adding that they crossed the Pakistani border and Afghanistan also in three days journey.
 She says along with several other girls and men she was used during the journey by many smugglers.

-It was just taken as case study for the discussion substantiating that well-organized human smugglers’ are operating in Pakistan and Afghanistan smuggle both boys and girls to other countries to make money.
-Aseel Khan, a social worker says he worked with a rehabilitation center in Peshawar where he recorded most of the cases with sexual abuses happened with girls and women while their parents were given money.
-He says not only poor families send children abroad but some of the families also recorded that they send their youngsters EU as they afraid of being trapped by militants operating in the area.
-He says militants groups forcefully hire boys aging 10-16 years and train them for attacks.
+It was just taken as a case study for the discussion substantiating that well-organized human smugglers’ are operating in Pakistan and Afghanistan smuggle both boys and girls to other countries to make money.
+Aseel Khan, a social worker says he worked with a rehabilitation center in Peshawar where he recorded most of the cases of sexual abuse that happened to girls and women while their parents were given money.
+He says not only do poor families send children abroad but some of the families also recorded that they send their youngsters EU as they are afraid of being trapped by militants operating in the area.
+He says militant groups forcefully hire boys ageing 10-16 years and train them for attacks.

-He says residents prefer to send children out of the country rather their children become militants.
-He adds that every year a good number of Pakistani citizens die when they travel through snow covered hills on the way to Europe, adding and several reported shot dead by border security forces in Iran and at European countries borders.
+He says residents prefer to send children out of the country rather than their children become militants.
+He adds that every year a good number of Pakistani citizens die when they travel through snow-covered hills on the way to Europe, adding that several reported shot dead by border security forces in Iran and at European countries’ borders.

-Amir Takkar, an employee of a none-profitable organization, working on runaway and drug-addicted children, says they had no exact data but he suggests that around three hundred boys and girls internally being smuggled for various purposes including forced marriages and child laborers.
+Amir Takkar, an employee of a non-profitable organization, working on runaway and drug-addicted children, says they had no exact data but he suggests that around three hundred boys and girls are internally being smuggled for various purposes including forced marriages and child labourers.
 He adds that despite indigenous human smuggling every year poor families send boys, girls and young women abroad for seeking a better life.

-Takkar says in 2017 two of young men on the way to Europe came under avalanche in Iran.
-According to their official record, Takkar says, around 275 children (78 girls and 197 boys under age) are missing from their homes in Pakistan since last three years or more.
+Takkar says in 2017 two young men on the way to Europe came under an avalanche in Iran.
+According to their official record, Takkar says, around 275 children (78 girls and 197 boys under age) are missing from their homes in Pakistan for the last three years or more.

 “I arrested four persons along with two young girls and women from Sindh province when they were illegally trying to cross the border into Afghanistan.
-He says not only poor parents send girls and boys to rich countries but in some cases parents in Chitral, Punjab, Sindh and Swat sale girls to elderly men towed them in Gulf countries.
+He says not only do poor parents send girls and boys to rich countries but in some cases parents in Chitral, Punjab, Sindh and Swat sell girls to elderly men towed them to Gulf countries.
 He explains that people do not want to expose the real agreement they did, saying they don’t know where their children have gone.

-In the conclusion of the session, participants agreed to raise awareness at various levels and put pressure on the concern quarters to reach to the hands behind and help motivate youngsters to work within their country and save their life and honor.
+At the conclusion of the session, participants agreed to raise awareness at various levels and put pressure on the concerned quarters to reach the hands behind and help motivate youngsters to work within their country and save their life and honour.